-The Secretariat will ensure that the IWC website is updated as appropriate.
+The Secretariat will ensure the IWC website is updated as appropriate.

-7. WORKPLAN
+7. WORK PLAN

-The Workshop noted that whilst it is agreed that the 2024 cruise will take place in more northerly waters within the USA EEZ in the northern Bering and Chukchi Seas (see Fig. 2), it is premature to take a decision on the precise extent of the area or survey design before reviewing carefully the existing information from US and other studies in those waters, including:
+The meeting noted that, while it is agreed that the 2024 cruise will take place in more northerly waters within the USA EEZ in the northern Bering and Chukchi Seas (see Fig. 2), it is premature to take a decision on the precise extent of the area or survey design before carefully reviewing the existing information from the US and other studies in those waters, including:

-- (1) the extensive aerial survey work reported by Ferguson et. al., to the IWC (as well as earlier such work in the region e.g. by Moore); - (2) any other relevant data from other cruises in the area; - (3) likely sea ice conditions at the time of the planned cruise; - (4) any permitting requirements; and - (5) advice on liaising with the AEWC in order to ensure that the cruise does not interfere with the fall hunt in any way.
+- (1) the extensive aerial survey work reported by Ferguson et al. to the IWC, as well as earlier such work in the region (e.g., by Moore); - (2) any other relevant data from other cruises in the area; - (3) likely sea ice conditions at the time of the planned cruise; - (4) any permitting requirements; and - (5) advice on liaising with the AEWC in order to ensure the cruise does not interfere with the fall hunt in any way.

-The Workshop requested Goetz and Brownell to co-ordinate preparation of an initial summary of the US work (see points 1-5 above) including maps of survey areas and sightings and the results of analyses (including densities).
+The meeting requested Goetz and Brownell coordinate preparation of an initial summary of the US work (see points 1-5 above), including maps of survey areas and sightings, and the results of analyses (including densities).
 They agreed to circulate this to the Steering Group.
-The Steering Group will then hold a virtual meeting sometime when this becomes available to discuss this (and the results of the earlier IWC-POWER cruises in the Bering Sea) in the context of the survey area and initial strategy for the 2024 cruise.
+The Steering Group will then hold a virtual meeting to discuss this and the results of earlier IWC-POWER cruises in the Bering Sea, in the context of the survey area and initial strategy for the 2024 cruise.
 This will allow a detailed proposal to be developed and discussed at the 2023 Planning Meeting expected to be held in October 2023.